 If our existing stockholders sell, or indicate an intention to sell, substantial amounts of our common stock in the public market, the trading price of our common stock could decline.
-We had a total of 39,411,069 shares of common stock outstanding as of September 30, 2022.
+On a post-reverse stock split basis, we had a total of 20,741,841 shares of common stock outstanding as of March 31, 2023.

-The holders of approximately 7.2 million shares of our common stock, or approximately 18.3% of our total outstanding common stock as of September 30, 2022, are entitled to rights with respect to the registration of their shares under the Securities Act.
-Up to 375 million additional shares of common stock issuable upon conversion of the Notes will also be entitled to registration rights following the closing of the Rights Offering and conversion of the Notes.
-Registration of these shares under the Securities Act would result in the shares becoming freely tradable without restriction under the Securities Act, except for shares purchased by affiliates.
-Any sales of securities by these stockholders could have a material adverse effect on the trading price of our common stock.
+Patient Square, which holds approximately 76.3% of our common stock, and maintains rights with respect to the registration of their shares under the Securities Act.
+On December 16, 2022, the Company filed a registration statement on Form S-1 (File No. 333-268859) to register for resale up to 15,821,299 shares held by Patient Square (as amended, the "PSC Resale Registration Statement"), representing the entirety of Patient Square's holdings in the Company's common stock as of March 31, 2023.
+The PSC Resale Registration Statement became effective on February 13, 2023.
+Registration of these shares under the Securities Act has resulted in the shares becoming freely tradable without restriction under the Securities Act, except for shares purchased by affiliates.
+Any sales of these securities by Patient Square could have a material adverse effect on the trading price of our common stock.